jonathanolson/slither/notes/patterns.md

   -
   - DO THE LOCALE STUFF, and then... sneak and phet-lib TS so we don't keep having all of the chunk issues? hopefully?
   -
+  - PRIORITIZE "all" before curating rules (since that is likely to affect things)
+  -
   - CURATED RULES
     - Should we create ONE curated list, and then SCAN
   -